-The cabinet is open at the bottom so that it may be placed directly over the conduits passing through the floor.
-The connections to the panel are made to terminals on the rear of the panel.
-The conduits should, in all cases where it is possible, be brought through the floor inside the cabinet.
+The cabinet is open at the bottom so that it may be placed directly over the conduit passing through the floor.
+The connections to the panel are made to leads hanging below the panel.
+The connections can be made either from the front or the rear of the cabinet.
+A removable plate is provided in the front of the cabinet at the bottom to hide from view the connections when the door is open.
+The conduits should, in all cases, where possible, be through the floor inside the cabinet.
+In no case should the conduit be inserted through the sides of the cabinet above the connection compartment.

 The motor shunt fields are connected in two parallel circuits rated 115 volts with a permanent resistor connected in series to make them good for 230 volts under normal operating conditions.
-Connecting the fields in parallel decreases the inductance, providing faster acceleration on field weakening and more effective braking on power failure. permanent resistance is short circuited during the emergency braking by relay contacts FRA.
+Connecting the fields in parallel decreases the inductance, providing faster acceleration on field weakening and more effective braking on power failure.
+The permanent resistor is short-circuited during emergency braking by relay contacts 1FRA.

-The coils for the Type HI relays VR and PR are 230 volts coil connected in series.
-This reduces the voltage to onehalf on each coil and the heating to one-quarter.
+The coils for the Type HI relays LV, FR and AR are 230 volt coils connected in series.
+This reduces the voltage to one-half on each coil and the heating to one-quarter.
 These relays are adjusted to operate at definite voltages and this method of connecting them reduces the change in setting due to heating.
+The coils for the Type HI relays 1FR and 2 FR are 230 volt coils connected in parellel.
+These relays are adjusted to pick up and drop out at a comparatively low voltage and the effect of heating on the setting is not so important.
+The important point in the setting of these relays is to obtain good contact pressure with a fair arcing gap between contacts.

 The control scheme uses two steps of acceleration and two steps of dynamic braking in addition to some plugging on automatic operation.
 The first starting step has a high ohmic resistance and is only in the circuit long enough to reduce the motor torque as the motor goes through zero speed.
-This eliminates the shock on the gears and provides a smooth The first step of dynamic reversal. braking is used for the purpose of reducing the motor torque at the instant dynamic braking is applied.
+This eliminates the shock on the gears and provides a smooth reversal.
+The first step of dynamic braking is used for the purpose of reducing the motor torque at the instant dynamic braking is applied.
 This eliminates the shock as the backlash in the gearing is taken up.

-The coils for the line contactor M, the dynamic braking contactor 1DB, and the directional contactors 1C and 2C or 1R and 2R are connected in series to eliminate all sequencing in the operation.
+The coils for the line contactor M, the dynamic braking contactor 1DB and the directional contactors 1C and 2C or 1R and 2R are connected in series to eliminate all sequencing in the operation.
 This results in quicker response from the inch buttons and faster reversal on automatic operation.